solliancenet/microsoft-partner-boot-camp/MCW-App-modernization/Whiteboard design session/WDS student guide - App modernization.md

 2. What patterns and services would you use to reduce load on the database?
 Implement the scoreboards?
 Be specific on the Azure services used and how the application would take advantage of them.

-3. Given their requirements, how would you enable full-text search on the stored policy documents?
+3. What guidance can be provided to Contoso around strategies for leveraging security best practices for a modern data platform?

 *Search*

+1. Given their requirements, how would you enable full-text search on the stored policy documents?

-1. How can Azure Search be used to extract more information from Contoso's policy documents?
+2. How can Azure Cognitive Search be used to extract more information from Contoso's policy documents?

-2. Can Contoso's developers extend the capabilities of Azure Search to include in-house developed cognitive skills to enrich their search index?
+3. Can Contoso's developers extend the capabilities of Azure Cognitive Search to include in-house developed cognitive skills to enrich their search index?

 *Extensibility*